Veluthil/My-DevOps-Journey/Project 6 - CICD Project with Jenkins and Docker [Docker PAAC]/README.md

 _Stop your instance, go to the volume, find root volume of your instance._
 _Select volume, Edit, Modify, In Size change from 8 to 15 GB._
 - After finishing the build successfully, you should see an image tag in your ECR - with each new build run, you will see here new images with different tags.
 This images can be uploaded to various providers, like K8s, Docker Engine, AWS ECS.

+## So far we have managed to achieve Continuous Integration with Docker, now let's move to the final part - Continuous Deployment with Elastic Container Service (in the next projects we will be using Kubernetes for that).

+### 6. Create ECS cluster.

+- Go to `ECS` in your AWS